 Mackenzie was transferred to the Donald Gordon Paediatric Oncology Unit and the two of us moved to the hospital to be with her.
 There are so many unknowns when it comes to childhood cancer.
 There are also many different types of childhood leukaemia and we had no idea what we were dealing with.
 Every child's journey is different.
 You can't predict and you can't dictate.
 Everything happened so fast and although we felt like we couldn't breathe sometimes, we were thankful for the fast action of all the doctors.
 It meant a very early diagnosis, which offers the best chance for a better outcome.

 Starting Mack on chemotherapy

 Two days after Mackenzie was formally diagnosed, she started chemotherapy (chemo).
 Unfortunately, her cancer turned out to be extremely aggressive, so she needed aggressive treatment.
 It was terrifying.
 We knew that there were huge risks (because babies can die from chemo) but we had no choice.

 While she was undergoing all her tests, we'd hoped she would be diagnosed with a less aggressive, more common cancer that is easier to treat, but it was not so.
 It was a huge blow to hear that she has a very rare variant that can't be treated with chemo alone.
-The only real solution is for her to have a bone marrow transplant at a later stage, but she has to go through two rounds of chemo before we can get there.
+The only real solution was for her to have a bone marrow transplant at a later stage, but she had to go through two rounds of chemo before we could get there.